Frequently Asked Questions

 A: Yes, the recommendations and requirements are available on the Coaches Requirements page.

 Q: When is the deadline for me to complete my coaches registration and CER requirements?

 A: The annual coach registration and CER requirements must be completed before the event or competition that requires it.
 Clubs will begin checking compliance starting on July 1 of any membership year.
-To ensure that coaches have ample time to complete these requirements, please take note of the following:

 You will need to be compliant before you can participate in any U.S. Figure Skating-sanctioned activity as listed on the Coaches Requirements page, including club ice.
 Thus, we recommend completing these requirements as soon as possible.